Moonspine/snes-jukebox/Readme.txt

 The future:

-- Eventually, I'd like to complete everything in the TODO.txt list.
+- I'd like to convert this to the latest Arduino release, if possible.